dr8co/LiteString/README.md

 Replace `Ninja` with `"Unix Makefiles"` or another generator if Ninja is not available.
 The `-G` option can be omitted to use the default generator.

-The library will be built as a static library named `libLiteString.a`, in the `build` directory.
+The library will be built as a static library named `liblite-string.a`, in the `build` directory.

 ### Building Manually